-Yes yes … baseball, Mom and apple pie are internally reinforced images, but they constitute merely the gate to the family homestead.
-The homestead itself is where the house, the property and the family members sustain themselves by mutual trusting dependence on a value system based on love, tolerance, economic equality, industry and opportunity.
+Yes yes baseball, Mom and apple pie are exemplars of our internally reinforced images, but they constitute merely the gate to the family homestead.
+The homestead itself is where the house, the property and the family members ought to sustain themselves by mutual trusting dependence on a value system based on loyalty, tolerance, economic equality, industry and opportunity.

 That homestead has never existed in this country.

 However, as an internal visualization it has driven the grandest, most successful and most popular events, changes, adjustments, creations and reforms that we’ve seen in our history.